NDSU Residence Hall Cable TV Information

 List of NDSU Channels1

-1 The channels listed above are included as part of the NDSU EAS (emergency alert system) and will interrupt programming with emergency information.
+1 The channels listed are included as part of the NDSU EAS (emergency alert system) and will interrupt programming with emergency information.
+Digital and HD channels are NOT part of the EAS.

 2 NDSU local access channels.